Akron Children's Logo

 How Do I Read the Plan?

 Many action plans use a color-coded system to help parents understand how to care for their child's asthma.
 The "zone system," which is commonly used, is based on the red, yellow, and green colors of a traffic light.
-Action plans use symptoms, peak flow readings, or both to help you see what "zone" your child is in:
+Action plans use symptoms to help you see what "zone" your child is in:

-• The green zone, or safety zone, explains how to manage asthma when your child is feeling good.
+• The green zone, or "doing well" zone, explains how to manage asthma when your child is feeling good.

 • The yellow zone, or caution zone, explains how to look for signs that asthma is getting worse.
 It also explains which medicines to add to bring your child's asthma back under control.